Packages and Binaries:

 -I, --align-end align partition end points

--j, --move-main-table=sector adjust the location of the main partition table
+-j, --move-main-table=sector change the start sector of the main partition table

 -l, --load-backup=file load GPT backup from file